 - Arrange for the Amberley Public Safety Department to conduct regular checks of your home while you’re away.

 The Amberley Public Safety Department encourages Neighborhood Watch Programs throughout the Village.
 This community-based crime prevention program is a simple and direct approach; it aims to reduce criminal opportunity through citizen awareness.
 It involves regular meetings to discuss various topics which might include: internet crimes, crimes against the elderly, or when and how to report suspicious activity to the police.
 To start this program in your neighborhood, please contact Officer Mark Roeseler or Officer Mike Koenig at firstname.lastname@example.org or call 531-2040.

-The Public Safety Department offers alarm-monitoring services for residents who have their home alarm system established with JV Security Systems.
-Responses to these alarms are dispatched immediately by Amberley.
+The Public Safety Department offers alarm-monitoring services for residents.
+Responses to these alarms are dispatched immediately by Amberley Village Police Department.
 There is a fee of $15.00 per month for this service, paid in advance.
 It is billed bi-annually in $90.00 increments, with the bills sent on October 1st and April 1st of each year.
-If you are interested in alarm monitoring by the Amberley Village Public Safety Department, please contact JV Security at 793-8555.
-Also, please complete the alarm permit application and submit it to the Public Safety Department.
+If you are interested in alarm monitoring by the Amberley Village Public Safety Department, please contact one of the service providers below, and complete the alarm permit application and submit it to the Public Safety Department.